ValentinaKamliova/rsschool-cv/cv.md

 - __GitHub:__ [vkamliova](https://github.com/vkamliova)

 ## __About Me__
-Psychologist with 8 years of experience.
+Worked as a psychologist for 8 years.
 Interest in IT for a long time.
 I went through a review in different areas, such as QA and Back-end development, but chose Front-end development for further study as the most interesting and understandable area for me.
 Attending trainings on Front-end development at IT-Academy.
 I have already studied and have networking certificates for HTML, CSS and JavaScript.
 I have knowledge in GIT and Visual Study Code.

 ## __Skills__
 - HTML